jrgonzalez3/homepage/docs/troubleshooting/index.md

 ## Running homepage behind a proxy

-If you are running homepage behind e.g. squid proxy, you can set the environment variable `HOMEPAGE_HTTP_PROXY_URL` to the URL of your proxy.
+If you are running homepage behind e.g. squid proxy, you can set the environment variable `HOMEPAGE_HTTP_PROXY` to the URL of your proxy.
 This will allow homepage to use the proxy for all outgoing requests.

 ```yaml
 services: